Dathasai1234/Personal-Notes/Security/Defender for cloud/Udemy/Introduction.md

 - Increase oversight of apps that access sensitive data
 <br>
 - Defender for Cloud needs at least two weeks of data to define the unique recommendations per group of machines.

 ---
+# Network layer threat detection

+Some network configurations restrict MDC to generate alerts on suspicious network activity.

+For Defender for Cloud to generate network alerts, ensure that:

+- Your virtual machine has a public IP address (or is on a load balancer with a public IP address).
+- Your virtual machine's network egress traffic isn't blocked by an external IDS solution.

+---
 # Defender for App Services